The perimeter and volume of a Reuleaux polyhedron: Pyramids

 for $1\le k\le j\le n$.
 It is also routine to check that there are $n$ diametric pairs

 among $\{x_1,\dots, x_n\}$.
 Moreover,

 Therefore, $\{x_1,\dots, x_{n+1}\}$ has $2n=2((n+1)-1)$ diametric pairs and is thus extremal. \end{proof}

 We denote $R_n=B(Z_n)$ as a {\it Reuleaux pyramid} with $n$ base vertices.
 See Figures \ref{ReuleauxTetra}, \ref{ReulauxTetraEdge}, and \ref{ReuleauxSept} for Reuleaux pyramids with $n=3,5,$ and $7$ base vertices, respectively.
-We will compute the perimeter $P(R_n)$ and volume $V(R_n)$ below explicitly using \texttt{Mathematica}.
-To this end, we will make use of a crucial symmetry property of $R_n$ which involves the rotation \be O= \left(
+It is a straightforward task to compute the perimeter and volume of a given Reuleaux pyramid by employing Theorems \ref{PerThm} and \ref{VolThm}.
+In general, we used \texttt{Mathematica} to find